 Part of the reason it’s so low right now is because right before the recession‚ in 2005‚ a series of legislative actions were passed that made it tougher for individuals to file for bankruptcy.

-As experienced Los Angeles Chapter bankruptcy attorneys‚ our concern is that businesses and individuals who really should file for bankruptcy protection are shying away from it.
+As experienced Woodland Hills Chapter bankruptcy attorneys‚ our concern is that businesses and individuals who really should file for bankruptcy protection are shying away from it.
 The tougher laws are part of it‚ but there is also this persistent – and erroneous – belief that bankruptcy is something that should be vigorously avoided at all costs.

 But particularly for small business owners‚ this is not a discussion they can afford to avoid.
 Our concern is that some who may highly benefit from a bankruptcy are steering clear on the false assumption that it means failure.